willemolding/holochain-collections/README.md

 }
 ```

 If you want to be able to call `retrieve_all` you must provide a way to exhaustively iterate over all possible bucket ids.
 This is done by implementing `BucketIterable` on your entry struct.
-Following the example above of using the first character of a string as the bucket_id.
-Lets only allow the english alphabet for this example
+See the example below of using the first character of a string as the bucket_id.
+Let's only allow the english alphabet for this example:

 ```rust
 impl BucketIterable for MyEntry {